enkidevs/curriculum/python/python-core/intro-to-modules/the-import-statement.md

 # This will be the output: 7
 ```

-Note that a module is imported just **once**, regardless of the times it's used as argument for the `import` statement.
+> 💡 A module needs to be imported only **once**, regardless of the number of times it is used as an argument for the `import` statement.

 ---